 Both David and Yuge were migrants at a young age.
 'Neither of us really felt at home anywhere, despite quite a lot of travel, until we settled in Victoria,' David says.

 'Both of us are in love with Victoria's central highlands.
 It's physically stunning, so close to a big cosmopolitan town – and has so many big and small country towns which all have their own energies.
 It's brilliant out here.'

 David and Yuge share some of their favourite spots from the Goldfields to Daylesford.

-David and Yuge are also big fans of the Daylesford Market, and the children love the local skate park.
+David and Yuge are also big fans of the Daylesford Market, and their children love the local skate park.